 Action lists can have many applications:

-- They’re the foundation of menus, selection panels, and other overlay components
+- They’re the foundation of menus, select panels and nav lists.

 - They can be applied to page sidebars for showing individual actions, handling local navigation, and displaying metadata